ntamas/cl1/doc/cytoscape/index.rst

 haven't, check the **Show outdated plugins** checkbox in the **Manage plugins** dialog.

-If you managed to install Cluster ONE successfully, you should see a new menu item called **Cluster ONE** in the **Plugins** submenu.
+If you managed to install ClusterONE successfully, you should see a new menu item called **ClusterONE** in the **Plugins** submenu.
 Now, do the following:

 - Load the network you wish to analyse into Cytoscape.